Popup Surveys: Best Practices for Collecting Customer Insights with Surveys in Popups

 What is a Popup Survey?

-Popup surveys (also referred to as on-site surveys, on-page surveys or survey widgets) are a special form of customer feedback surveys.
+When we talk about popup surveys (also referred to as on-site surveys, on-page surveys, or survey widgets), we typically mean a special form of customer feedback survey that appears on a webpage as a popup.

-Here are some examples of survey popups.
-Note how little effort is required from a person to answer survey questions.
-In the case of this popup, all they need to do is select the appropriate option, for example.
+Here’s another example of a popup survey.
+Note how little effort is required from a person to answer it.
+All they need to do is select the appropriate option, that’s all.

 Image showing popup survey with a simple yes or no question.